Munchotaur/vwml/README.md

 # VWML: the Vaporware Markup Language

-VWML will supersede all similar technogies and become the defacto standard for all future technology projects.
+VWML (not to be confused with the Vaughan Williams Memorial Library) will supersede all similar technogies and become the defacto standard for all future technology projects.

 ## Roadmap